MMazzocchi/space-dud/README.md

 $ npm install space-dud
 ```
 ## Usage
 `space-dud` creates a tunnel from one web client to another, through a web server.
 When a gamepad is connected to the "controller" client, all events are captured and sent to the server.
-The server then forwards these events to the "display" client, which can react to them appropriately.
+The server can then forward these events to the "display" client, or process them itself.
 ### Server
 `space-dud` provides a function which takes one argument: an HTTP service.
 Once given the HTTP service, all that's needed is to serve the clients.